hanabi/hanabi.github.io/README.md

 ## Non-Formalized Proposals

 These are moves that are proposed by certain members of the group.
 However, they have not yet reached a consensus that they are good enough to play with by default.

+### Ejection

+* *Ejection* refers to a move like a *Finesse*, but instead of playing your *Finesse Position* card, you instead play your *Second Finesse Position* card.
+(For example, if your hand is completely unclued, your *Second Finesse Position* is slot 2.)
+* Certain types of "wasted" clues signal an *Ejection*.

+#### Dupe Ejection

+* If someone clues a card as a "one for one", and that card is already clued in someone else's hand, this is usually a *Distribution Clue*, which is sometimes done in the *End Game*.
+* However, if this type of move is done before the *End Game*, it must have some other purpose - it should signal an *Ejection* on the very next player.

+#### Known Trash Ejection

+* Often times, a player can have one or more cards that are known duplicates / trash.
+They will discard them it without being told anything further.
+* If a clue is given that ONLY touches cards that are already known trash, then it must have some other purpose - it should signal an *Ejection* on the very next player.

+#### Double Play Ejection

+* If a player knows that a card in their hand is playable, and then they recieve ANOTHER clue on that card, it is usually a *Stop Clue*, which means that the card is actually bad and they should discard it instead of playing it.
+* However, if this happens on a good card, the only players can see that the clue must have some other purpose - it should signal an *Ejection* on the very next player.

 ### The Dump Truck